itis2010me/itis2010me/README.md

 - 👋 Hi, This is Merlin Chang.
-Currently a Masters CS student at UC San Diego.
+Currently a CS Masters student at UC San Diego.
+- I will be going to Seattle for Amazon's 2023 summer internship!
 - This github is where I keep my small personal projects and some interesting course projects.
 - I am interested in Machine Learning and Computational Mathematics.
 - You can reach me via email: yuc133@ucsd.edu